A Guide to Writing Website ContentGet a free consultation

 That’s because that isn’t exactly user friendly, and if it isn’t friendly to users, why are you writing it?
 You should write as you would speak this information to someone.

-I learned that the hard way with my music blog.
+I learned that the hard way with my old music blog.
 I started off writing thesis-level stuff about the brain and music.
 It was hard to advertise it to people.
 I then moved into more popular topics while making my writing more conversational.

-And I’ve been getting better responses.
+And I later got better responses.

 See, the thing is, people don’t talk in formal academic language.